parduino/Femora/docs/introduction/installation.rst

 Using Conda
 ~~~~~~~~~~~

-FEMORA can also be installed using conda:
+Femora can also be installed using conda:

 .. code-block:: bash

    conda env create -f environment.yml
-   conda activate femora
+   conda activate Femora

 Verifying Installation
 ----------------------

-To verify that FEMORA has been installed correctly, run:
+To verify that Femora has been installed correctly, run:

 .. code-block:: python

-   import femora
+   import Femora
-   print(femora.__version__)
+   print(Femora.__version__)

-This should display the version number of your FEMORA installation.
+This should display the version number of your Femora installation.

 Dependencies
 ------------

-FEMORA depends on several Python packages:
+Femora depends on several Python packages:

 * **NumPy**: For numerical operations
 * **SciPy**: For scientific computing